 Key statistics:

-- The top five locations for Amazon workers are:
+The top five locations for Amazon workers include:

 Employee Satisfaction Rating for Amazon